 Next, tell us who you are.
 Provide us with your email, name, and phone number.
 We like to know our users, so we personally approve each trial by hand.

 After submitting your info, you’ll see a confirmation page.
 We will review your information and send an access email with a temporary password and instructions to create a personal password.
-Next, you’ll receive an email like the one shown below, which includes directions to help you create your first meeting.
+Next, you’ll receive an email like the one shown below, which includes directions to help you create your first meeting using our audience response app.
 Creating a meeting is the first step toward making your free poll.

 To get started on your free poll creation, sign in and click on ‘New Meeting’ as shown below.